rafa-acioly/animal_case/readme.md

 > Most commonly used to build proxies when we need to create communication between apis that have different syntaxes on their endpoint.

+Imagine that you have to make a `get` request on some endpoint and send a `post` request to another endpoint with some mutate data comming from the first request but each of there endpoints have differents `json` key sintaxies, now you have to convert all the keys recursively and the hell begins...fear no more my friend.

 ## Usage:

 ### snake case